QD888/OpenOPS-VMAX/README.md

 # OpenOPS-VMAX
-OpenOPS VMAX, for Dell EMC storage - PowerMAX/MAX
+OpenOPS VMAX, for Dell EMC storage - PowerMax/VMAX

-Still working....
+EZ.py -- Prototype for PowerMax/VMAX monitor, replace "IP address", "username", "password" with your real value.

-You can study below project which is from Dell EMC, please check it, https://github.com/dell/PyU4V
+You can also study below project which is from Dell EMC, https://github.com/dell/PyU4V